ckadlearner7/mumshad_ckad/KUBERNETES.md

 ### Services

-*Services* make *pods* accessible to each other.
+*Services* enable communication between components within and outside of an application.
+A *cluster IP service* unifies communication between multiple pods into a single interface.
+A *node port service* is a *cluster IP service* that also exposes a port on the *node*.

+A *node port service* (`Service.spec.type` of `NodePort`) needs three port configurations (in `Service.spec.ports`):
+* The `nodePort`, the port on the node's network that it will receive requests through.
+Node ports (by default) can only be in the 30000-32767 range.
+If not specified, a random available port is selected in the range.
+* The `port`, where the service is running on its cluster IP
+* The `targetPort`, where the pod is waiting for requests.
+If not specified, it defaults to `port`.

+Link a `service` to `pods` using `Service.spec.selector` to identify the pods.
+If the labels identify multiple pods (e.g. there are replicas), it will pick one using an algorithm.
+Be default, this algorithm selects a random pod with session affinity.
+If identified *pods* are distributed across *nodes*, the *service* will span all the necessary *nodes*.

-By defualt, a *service* assumes a *pod* is ready for traffic after the *pod*'s container has been created.
-You can modify this behavior with a *readiness probe*.
+By defualt, a *service* assumes a *pod* is ready for traffic after the pod's container has been created.
+You can modify this behavior with a pod's *readiness probe*.

 #### Examples